 School meals are cooked on the premises and currently cost: -

-Children in Reception to Year 2 are eligible for the Universal Free School Meal grant, so there is no charge.
-If your child is eligible for free school meals please inform the office.
+Children in Reception to Year 2 are eligible for the Universal Free School Meal.
+If your child is eligible for free school meals please see below.

 Alternatively your child can bring a packed lunch.

-As school dinners have to be ordered in advance parents are asked to choose either a home packed lunch, or a school meal for their child/ren on a weekly basis.
-Please contact the school office and give a week’s notice if your child wishes to change between packed lunches and school dinners.
+As school dinners have to be ordered in advance please contact the school office to give at least a week’s notice if your child wishes to change between packed lunches and school dinners.

 Fruit is provided to all children in Foundation and Key Stage 1 on a daily basis.
 If parents wish to provide snacks for children in Key Stage 2 please provide fruit.

 It is the school’s policy to encourage children to drink water throughout the day, in order to develop healthy bodies and healthy brains!
 School will provide every child with drinking water at lunchtime.
 Fresh drinking water is also available in every classroom.
-No fizzy drinks are allowed in school at any time.
+Children should only bring water to school.